AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 >[!INFO]
 >
 >This feature is only available to the early adopter program.
->Customers need to be on AEM Cloud Service version 2023.11.14227 and above for enabling RUM data service.
+>You need to be using AEM Cloud Service version **2023.11.14227** and above in order to enabled the RUM data service.

 ### Overview {#overview}